Commentary|Videos|November 19, 2025

 Understanding Access to Rehabilitation for Stroke Survivors: Talya Fleming, MD

-The medical director of the stroke recovery program at JFK Johnson Rehabilitation Institute at Hackensack Meridian Health provided clinical insights into her presentation focused on expanding rehab care for stroke survivors across settings.
+The medical director of the stroke recovery program at Hackensack Meridian Health JFK Johnson Rehabilitation Institute provided clinical insights into her presentation focused on expanding rehab care for stroke survivors across settings.
 [WATCH TIME: 5 minutes]

 WATCH TIME: 5 minutes

-The American Association of Physical Medicine & Rehabilitation (AAPM&R), founded in 1939, has spent more than eight decades advancing and advocating for the field physiatry.
+The American Association of Physical Medicine and Rehabilitation (AAPM&R), founded in 1939, has spent more than 8 decades advancing and advocating for the field of physiatry.
 Aligned with its mission to maximize function and enhance quality of life for patients with disabling conditions, the organization continues to support physiatrists in their work restoring mobility, independence, and overall well-being for patients following adverse health events.

-Physiatrists, who specialize in physical medicine & rehabilitation (PM&R), look to restore functional ability and quality of life to those who are impaired or disabled from a previous health event.
-AAPM&R have hosted assemblies for 67 consecutive years and grown to be the largest annual professional conference of physicians and rehabilitation clinicians in the United States.
+Physiatrists, who specialize in physical medicine and rehabilitation (PM&R), aim to restore functional ability and quality of life to individuals impaired or disabled by a previous health event.
+AAPM&R has hosted assemblies for 67 consecutive years and has grown to become the largest annual professional conference for physicians and rehabilitation clinicians in the United States.

-The 2025 AAPM&R Annual Assembly held October 22-25, in Salt Lake City, Utah, covered a variety of topics in the PM&R field including technology and the incorporation of AI, hands on training, long COVID, and more.
-During the assembly, Talya Fleming, MD, Medical director of the stroke recovery program at JFK Johnson Rehabilitation Institute at Hackensack Meridian Health in Edison, New Jersey, gave a presentation regarding rehabilitation care for stroke survivors.
+The 2025 AAPM&R Annual Assembly, held October 22 to 25, 2025, in Salt Lake City, Utah, covered a variety of topics in the PM&R field, including technology and the incorporation of AI, hands-on training, long COVID, and more.
+During the assembly, Talya Fleming, MD, medical director of the stroke recovery program at the Hackensack Meridian Health JFK Johnson Rehabilitation Institute in Edison, New Jersey, gave a presentation regarding rehabilitation care for stroke survivors.

 Newsletter